ScheduleOpt/optalcp-benchmarks/README.md

 ```sh
 node jobshop.mjs data/la3*.txt --nbParallelRuns 5 --nbWorkers 2 --worker0.searchType fds --worker0.noOverlapPropagationLevel 4
 ```
-In this case, as individual instances run in parallel, they don't have to finish in the same order as they were started.
+In this case, as individual instances run in parallel, they do not have to finish in the same order as they were started.
 As a result, the order of the models in the output does not have to be the same as the order in the command line.

 ## Collecting the results